Migushthe2nd/Larry/README.md

 # Larry

 Larry is a simple Discord bot that interacts with the OpenAI GTP3 API.
-The bot keeps track of the conversation per guild individually.
-You need to supply your own GPT3 key for this to work.
-Larry currently
+It also has support for different personalities and even GPT2, served by booste.
+The bot keeps track of the conversation on a per-guild basis.
+You need to supply your own OpenAI and booste API key for this to work.

 - only keeps the last 10 lines of a conversation, to limit token usage
 - only reads 300 chars per message